 In order for a lady bird deed to be effective, it must be executed by the grantor and recorded in the county where the property is located.
 However, unlike transfer on death deeds that must be recorded during the owner’s lifetime, lady bird deeds only need to be delivered to the grantee to be effective.
 This means that a remainderman can record a lady bird deed after the grantor’s death, and, as long as everything was executed properly, they will have clean title.

-Can I Contest a Lady Bird Deed?
+Can a Lady Bird Deed Be Contested?

 Yes, you can contest a lady bird deed and ask for it to be set aside in some instances.
 For instance, if the deed was executed fraudulently or under duress, you can ask a court to invalidate it.
 You can also contest the deed if the grantor lacked capacity at the time it was executed, or if it conflicts with spousal homestead rights or another legal right or lacks the required formalities.